 In 2013, bolstered by the colossal donation of 20,000 pumpkins by C&S Wholesale Grocers, the Keene Pumpkin Festival took serious measures to reestablish its pumpkin preeminence.
 We were so impressed by organizers' efforts to meet Guinness's stringent rules.
 And we'll never forget how we shouted and celebrated with the crowd when the new record was announced.
-Ruth Sterling, who owns the festival's management company, STERLING Design & Communications, said the magic of that moment was like taking the "best feeling in the world and multiplying it by 30,581."
+Ruth Sterling, who owns the festival's former management company, STERLING Design & Communications, said the magic of that moment was like taking the "best feeling in the world and multiplying it by 30,581."

 02 of 16

 Every Pumpkin Counts

 My daughter was proud of our two contributions to the record-setting total number of jack-o-lanterns at the 2013 Keene Pumpkin Festival, especially the pumpkin on which we traced her hands.Continue to 3 of 16 below.

 03 of 16

 Finding a Spot in a Sea of Orange

 When we arrived in Keene, New Hampshire, around 1 p.m. on Pumpkin Fest day and logged in our pumpkins, it was already tough to find spots for them on the Main Street displays.Continue to 4 of 16 below.